WTRMLNv2/TimeTable-App/README.md

 A friendly desktop weekly timetable app built with CustomTkinter and plain JSON storage.
 It lets you add, edit, delete, and visualize weekly events in a simple, modern UI.

+**Note**:
+ - Don't want this mess of a zip?
+Download the .exe version [here](https://github.com/WTRMLNv2/TimeTable-App/releases/tag/1.0)!

 ## Highlights

 - Clean weekly timetable UI showing a 7-day grid (Mon–Sun).